ACTOR HEADSHOT Q&A

 What about professional make-up?

 There are two schools of thought here.
 One is that by hiring a make-up artist you get professional results, and thereby, a more professional looking headshot.
 The other is that you probably won't have a make-up artist every time you audition, so it's better to do your own make-up.
 I'm on the fence.
 I've seen good and bad make-up jobs.
 If make-up is important to you, it would be worthwhile to at least consult a make-up artist.
+If you're interested in getting professional make-up done, please let me know well in advance so that we can schedule the MUA.

 How long does a headshot session last?